programmerer1/airdrop-eligibility-agent-v2/README.md

 Before launching the containers, you can add EVM networks for the scanners.
 To do this, you need to add the network in the `init.sql` file using the SQL INSERT command into the `evm_network` table.
 By default, the ETH Mainnet network is already added to the file.

+You can also add a new network to the evm_network table at any time.

 ## Installation
 Clone the repository (**You must configure the variables in the env files.**)
 ```bash